The Jaggerz

-The Jaggerz are an American rock band from Pittsburgh, Pennsylvania.
+The Jaggerz are an American rock band from Pittsburgh.
 They came to national attention with their single "The Rapper" which was released on the Kama Sutra label.
 "The Rapper" was No. 1 in the Record World Charts and No. 2 in the Billboard Hot 100 in March 1970.
 Having sold over one million copies, the recording received a gold record awarded by the R.I.A.A.

 The band's name derives from the Western Pennsylvania English term, "jagger," meaning any small, sharp-pointed object, typically thorns, spines, and prickles.
 They were managed by The Skyliners manager, Joe Rock.

 History

 Early years and debut album (1964–1969)

-While attending Slippery Rock State College, now known as Slippery Rock University of Pennsylvania, Donnie Iris (birth name Dominic Ierace) started a band called the Tri-Vels.
+While attending Slippery Rock State College, now known as Slippery Rock University, Donnie Iris (birth name Dominic Ierace) started a band called the Tri-Vels.
 The band became known as Donnie and the Donnells when the line up increased from three members to four.
-Shortly after dropping out of college, Iris found out that a band called Gary and the Jewel Tones, of which Jimmie Ross was a member, needed a new guitarist.
+Shortly after dropping out of college, Iris found out that a band called Gary and the Jewel Tones of which Jimmie Ross was a member, needed a new guitarist.
 This gave birth to a new band called the "Jaggers".
 Forming around 1964, they began playing night clubs and other venues for the next few years gathering a respectable following in the region.
-Their lineup consisted of Iris, Allen George, Benny Faiella, and Kenny Koodrich.
+The lineup consisted of Iris, Allen George, Benny Faiella, and Kenny Koodrich.

 In 1968, the Jaggers signed with Gamble Records.
 The Philadelphia soul music team of Kenny Gamble and Leon Huff produced their debut album which was recorded in Philadelphia.
 While in the early stages of recording the album, Jimmie Ross saw a magazine advertisement featuring another band called "The Jaggers".
 In order to avoid confusion, manager Joe Rock suggested that the "s" in "Jaggers" be changed to a "z".
 In 1969, their debut album, Introducing the Jaggerz, was released.
 It is a blue-eyed soul album featuring the Jaggerz original song "(That's Why) Baby I Love You", the Ken Gamble tune "Together" and "Gotta Find My Way Back Home", written by Melvin & Mervin Steals who later wrote "Could It Be I'm Falling in Love" for the Spinners.
 Achieving most of its airplay in the group's native western Pennsylvania, it was a moderate success.

 Second album and success with "The Rapper" (1970–1973)

-In its November 22, 1969 article, Record World stated that Buddah Records had reactivated its Kama Sutra label and The Jaggerz along with The Sir Men had been signed to Kama Sutra.
+In its November 22, 1969 article, Record World said that Buddah Records had reactivated its Kama Sutra label and The Jaggerz along with The Sir Men had been signed to Kama Sutra.
 So by 1970, the Jaggerz had left Gamble and signed with Neil Bogart's Kama Sutra label.
 There they recorded their second album, We Went to Different Schools Together, which was released in 1970.